Locally Compact Quantum Groups. A von Neumann Algebra Approach: A collection of formulas

 Each of the four formulas comes from one of the above relations, in the same order.
-The first and the third formula do not give anything new.
-This is simply the fact that $(\tau_t\ot\hat\tau_t)W=W$, combined with the knowledge that both $u_t$ and $v_t$ implement $\hat\tau_t$ on $\hat M$.
+The f\/irst and the third formula do not give anything new.
+This is simply the fact that $(\tau_t\otimes\widehat\tau_t)W=W$, combined with the knowledge that both $u_t$ and $v_t$ implement $\widehat\tau_t$ on $\widehat M$.

-\snl However, using all these results, in combination with the defintion of the dual map $\hat \Lambda$, as in the proof of Proposition 4.13, we obtain the following result about the modular element $\hat\delta$, relating the left and the right Haar weights on the dual $(\hat M,\hat\Delta)$.
+However, using all these results, in combination with the def\/inition of the dual map $\widehat \Lambda$, as in the proof of Proposition~\ref{4.13}, we obtain the following result about the modular element $\widehat\delta$, relating the left and the right Haar weights on the dual $(\widehat M,\widehat\Delta)$.